timothyrusso/fabrikam-global-webapp-frontend/README.md

 # Fabrikam Global

-This project is a full stack web application built with React.js, TypeScript, Redux, Chakra UI, Node.js, Express.js and Microsoft SQL.
+This project is a full stack web application built with React.js, TypeScript, Redux, Chakra UI, React Hook Form, Node.js, Express.js and Microsoft SQL.

-In this application you can add, modify and remove users and handle them with a basic and simple UI.
+In this application you can add, modify and remove users with a basic and simple UI.

 ## How to run it locally

 - Clone the repository
 - Install the dependencies `npm install` or `yarn`
-- Run the server `npm run start`
+- Run the application `npm run start`

 ## Hosting